Lindt8/Lindt8.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student studying nuclear engineering at The University of Tennessee, Knoxville.
-I will be defending my dissertation in fall of 2018.
+I have just graduated with a PhD in nuclear engineering at The University of Tennessee, Knoxville (December 2018).
+I will be a postdoctoral fellow/researcher at the Japan Atomic Energy Agency headquarters starting in Spring 2019.

 Research interests
 ======